 Water and energy are interconnected in two important ways:

 - Water is a very electricity-intensive resource.
-Electricity is required to source, treat, and transport potable water and to collect, transport, treat and discharge wastewater.
+Electricity is required to source, treat, and transport potable water and to collect, transport, treat, and discharge wastewater.
 Water and wastewater can account for more than half of many municipalities’ electricity bills (Elliott 2005).
-As a result, water efficiency—using less water to meet consumers needs—can represent an important electric efficiency opportunity.
+As a result, water efficiency—using less water to meet consumers’ needs—can represent an important electric efficiency opportunity.

-- Water is a critical resource required for most electric power generation, both as feedwater for boilers and as cooling water for condensers for steam systems, whether fueled by coal, natural gas, or nuclear fuel.
+- Water is a critical resource required for electric thermal power generation, both as feedwater for boilers and as cooling water for condensers for steam systems, whether fueled by coal, natural gas, or nuclear fuel.
 Thus, water requirements for electricity generation compete with other uses for and users of the resource.